-As a system, the FatTwin F618R2-RC0+/RC0PT+ supports the use of six (6) SAS/ SATA, or four (4) SAS/SATA drives and two (2) 2.5" NVMe drives in front-mounted hot-swap drive trays per node, for a total of forty-eight (48) HDD drives in the system.
-Each of the eight backplanes works to apply system-based control for power and fan speed functions, yet at the same time logically connects a set of six SAS/SATA, or four (4) SAS/SATA drives and two (2) 2.5" NVMe drives to each backplane/serverboard.
+As a system, the FatTwin F618R2-RC0+/RC0PT+ supports the use of six (6) SAS/ SATA and two optional NVMe drives in front-mounted hot-swap drive trays per node for a total of forty-eight (48) HDD drives in the system.
+Each of the eight backplanes works to apply system-based control for power and fan speed functions, yet at the same time logically connects a set of six SAS/SATA and two optional NVMe drives to each backplane/serverboard.
 Consequently, RAID setup is limited to a six-drive scheme (RAID cannot be spread across all drives).
 See Chapter 6 for the logical hard drive and node configuration.